quil-lang/quil/spec/Quil.md

 [ 0 0 c d ]
 ```

-Likewise if `MY-RZ` is defined as
+Likewise the gate `RZ` is defined as

 ```
-DEFGATE MY-RZ(%theta):
+DEFGATE RZ(%theta):
     cis(-%theta/2), 0
     0,              cis(%theta/2)
 ```

-Then `FORKED MY-RZ(x1, x2) 1 0` (for some real numbers x1 and x2) results in a
+Therefore, `FORKED MY-RZ(x1, x2) 1 0` (for some real numbers x1 and x2) results
-2-qubit operator that can be described by the matrix.
+in a 2-qubit operator that can be described by the matrix.

 ```
 [ cis(-x1/2), 0,         0,          0         ]